AUPP-IT-COURSES/csa-final-project-sethavotey/final_reprort.md

 *Conclusion and Future Developement:

-In conclusion, the Expense Tracker project provides a solutions for people who needs to manage their expense more efficiently.
+In conclusion, the Expense Tracker project provides a solution for people who needs to manage their expense more efficiently.
 Future developement could include more features such as:

 -Editing: Allowing user to edit their expenses.